Essenceia/essenceia.github.io/content/projects/aes/index.md

 - from round 1 to 8 `Rcon` is a 1 bit left shift.

-- after round 8 `Rcon` overflows, its new values gets set to `8'h1b` and the pattern of shifting left by 1 bit continues.
+- after round 8 `Rcon` overflows, its new value gets set to `8'h1b` and the pattern of shifting left by 1 bit continues.

 [Our implementation of for obtaining the next `Rcon` is based on this simple observation {{<icon "github">}}](https://github.com/Essenceia/AES/blob/d8d5a44542012e1fc4272c4b85583aab773fdd69/ks.v#L34-L44)